tedneward/Azgaarnoth/Classes/Fighter/index.md

 ```

 ## Indomitable
+*9th-level Fighter feature*

-Beginning at 9th level, you can reroll a saving throw that you fail.
+You can reroll a saving throw that you fail.
 If you do so, you must use the new roll, and you can't use this feature again until you finish a long rest.

 You can use this feature twice between long rests starting at 13th level and three times between long rests starting at 17th level.